KomengTech/language-getx/README.md

     required this.title,
   });
 </code></pre>
-The "required" syntax will create the first magic, where it will show errors in labels.dart and locales.dart files.
+The "required" syntax will create the first MAGIC, where it will show errors in labels.dart and locales.dart files.
 This error is created from the polymorphism of the classes by using the LabelsAppModel() in both of this files.
 The error is a form of reminder for the developer to add in the the relevant key-value pair for the translation.